mist64/cbmbus_doc/7 JiffyDOS.md

 ![](docs/cbmbus/jiffydos-timing3.png =601x167)

 For the host to be guaranteed to hit the window where the data on the wire is valid, the device has to put the data onto the wire after 20 - 2 µs, and hold it for only 2 µs.
-The extreme case would be a device that can react within 1 µs, so it could put the data onto the wire for the exact µs that the C64 is reading it.
+The extreme case would be a device that can react immediately, so it could put the data onto the wire just for the exact time that the C64 is reading it.

 This is not the same for the send case though: Any host implementation will have to hold the wire for 7 µs, otherwise the 1541 wouldn't work.
-But a device only **has** to hold it for 1 µs – it's the only device's own accuracy, and therefore an implementation detail how long it has to hold it in practice.
+But a device only has to hold it at the exact point the host samples it – it's the only device's own accuracy, and therefore an implementation detail how long it has to hold it in practice.

 ### Minimum Timing Windows